Indirect Inference With(Out) Constraints: Illustrative Examples

-Summary statistics for the resulting score-based I-I parameter estimates of $\theta^0$ are collected in Table \ref{Table4}, with the results reflecting the same conclusions as those obtained in the first Monte Carlo design.
-The sampling distribution of the $\delta$ and $\sigma_{v}$ estimators for the second Monte Carlo design are contained in Figures \ref{Deltafig2} and \ref{Sigmafig2}.
-Again, the figures demonstrate that this approach works well, with the results being comparable to those obtained by CFS (see their page 964).
+Summary statistics for the resulting score-based I-I parameter estimates are collected in Table \ref{Table4}, with the results reflecting the same conclusions as those obtained in the first Monte Carlo design.
+The sampling distributions of the $\delta$ and $\sigma_{v}$ estimators in the second Monte Carlo design are contained in panels C and D of Figure \ref{Deltafig1}.
+Again, the figures demonstrate that this approach works well.